yeet404/Mee6-xp-tracker-thing/README.md

 ## Description

-Bot that tracks mee6 xp gain for people in server
+- Bot that tracks mee6 xp gain for people in server
+- Limit of 100 people

 ### Outputs: